gingerbeardman/gingerbeardman.github.io/_posts/2022-03-31-working-with-classic-macintosh-text-encodings-in-the-age-of-unicode.md

 <script src="https://gist.github.com/gingerbeardman/4a3b66236e018b72b32ca17953474e12.js"></script>

-I have a shell script that runs `convert2unicode` against my drive full of disk images and takes less than 30 seconds to produce catalogue text files for 250 items.
+I have another [shell script](https://gist.github.com/gingerbeardman/892e2c92b6fe17838a1443608c111a56) that runs `convert2unicode` against my drive full of disk images and takes less than 30 seconds to produce catalogue text files for 250 items.

 ## Let there be search